stongems/employee-management-system/README.md

 source: <file path to schema.sql>
 ```

-If you would like to seed the table with our created values, then copy the absolute path to seed.sql and run this in the terminal:
+If you would like to seed the table with the created values, then copy the "absolute path" to seed.sql and run this in the terminal:

 ```
 source: <file path to seed.sql>